SunyataZero/peoples-fund/docs/req-spec.md

 ## *Funding application ("Apply for funding")*
 Aka: "Project application submission portal"

-Will most probably be put on the website (rather than in a separate portal) so everything easily integrated into one plugin/module
+Will most probably be put on the website (rather than in a separate portal) so everything easily integrated into one plugin/module.
+Could also just be a simple PDF-application template with no online application portal.

 ## *Funding evaluation system*